 - Put another way, one gram is equal to 1,000,000 micrograms.

-Another reason it is so deadly is that many people are simply unaware of this ongoing threat on the streets.
+One reason it is so deadly is that many people are simply unaware of this ongoing threat on the streets.
 Unsuspecting people are taking adulterated drugs that are laced with fentanyl and becoming the next accidental overdose victim.
 In 2017, over 59% of opioid-related deaths involved fentanyl compared to 14.3% in 2010, as reported by the NIH.

 Fentanyl test strips